 A game for players ages 8 to 80+

-The game was invented by RV travelers looking for a fun activity that provided exercise.
 In the early days of the game, the average age of players was around 70.
 As pickleball gained popularity, its appeal was noticed by younger generations.
 Their enthusiastic participation was responsible for dropping the average age to around 40, and it continues to drop.
 Most of the top players in the world are in their late teens to late twenties.